anaconda121/Competitive-Programming-OLD/README.md

 # Competitive-Programming
-All my notes and solutions for competitive programming (USACO, Codeforces, LeetCode, CSES, Hackerrank/Hackerearth)
+All my notes and solutions for competitive programming (USACO, Codeforces, LeetCode, CSES, Hackerrank/Hackerearth) My problem solutions include:
+- Link to Problem
+- Explaination of Logic
+- Comments to make code more readable
+- Efficient Solution (most of the time hopefully :pray)
 <br> <br> Includes:
 - Bronze Prep (pretty much every problem for last 5 years of bronze)
   - Can be found in usaco/bronze